Tracy City, Tennessee: Economy

 Tracy City is home to the Dutch Maid Bakery, the oldest family bakery in Tennessee.
 It was opened in 1902 by John Baggenstoss and continues to utilize original recipes that Baggenstoss brought from Switzerland.
 The bakery is open to the public.
 The Marugg Company is headquartered in Tracy City.
 The company, founded in 1873 by Swiss settler Christian Marugg, designs and manufactures European style scythes.
 Open to the public for tours, the Marugg Company was placed on the National Register of Historic Places in 1987.

 Arts and culture

 Tracy City serves as the location of the Grundy County Historical Society and Tracy City Library.
 The city has one art gallery named "The Nature Works" which focuses solely on nature and wildlife.
 Twelve churches are located in Tracy City, including the Tracy City First Baptist Church, which was founded in 1892.

 Parks and recreation

-Tracy City is at one end of the Fiery Gizzard Trail, renowned for scenic beauty and diversity.
+Tracy City is at one end of the Fiery Gizzard Trail, known for its scenery and ranked in the top 25 backpacking trails in the United States by Backpacker magazine.

 The town has a road side picnic area and Tracy City Mini Park.
 The town also has a community center, the Plainview Community Center.

 Grundy Lakes State Park is in Tracy City.